hakanErgin/rated_url/README.md

 - user does a google search
   urls of the results rendered are checked with db
-- results that have been rated before renders rating
+- results that have been rated before renders ratings